Week 33: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Trump’s WH said Chicago (Trump regime code for Black Americans) gun violence is “driven by morality more than anything else.”

 - Trump invited families of victims killed by undocumented immigrants to the WH for an on-camera, anti-immigrant display.

-- Mattis will delay the Pentagon’s decision on allowing transgender recruits into the military for six months.
-Carter, his predecessor under Obama, had ended the ban on transgender people serving.
+- Secretary Mattis will delay the Pentagon’s decision on allowing transgender recruits into the military for six months.
+Ash Carter, his predecessor under Obama, had ended the ban on transgender people serving.

-- WAPO reported that one month before Election Day, Kushner’s firm finalized a $285mm refinancing loan from Deutsche Bank.
+- WAPO reported that one month before Election Day, Kushner’s firm finalized a $285 million refinancing loan from Deutsche Bank.
 Kushner and his brother are guarantors of the loan.

-- Kushner did not report the loan or his personal guarantee on his financial disclosure form filed with the OGE.
+- Kushner did not report the loan or his personal guarantee on his financial disclosure form filed with the Office of Government Ethics.

 - The loan came at a time when Deutsche was negotiating with New York state regulators to settle a federal mortgage fraud case and charges of money laundering for Russia.

-- In Week 19’s List (March 25) Deutsch was fined $630mm for laundering over $10bn of Russian money, and settled the case in May.
+- In Week 19’s List (March 25) Deutsche was fined $630 million for laundering over $10 billion of Russian money, and settled the case in May.

 - FT reported VEB, the state-owned Russian bank whose chairman, Gorkov, met clandestinely with Kushner, has no banking license or capital, and is essentially a special-purpose vehicle to support the Kremlin’s priorities.

 - Kushner retained Abbe Lowell, one of the country’s leading criminal defense attorneys, to represent him in the special counsel probe.

 - WAPO reported Manafort retroactively filed as a foreign agent on Tuesday for $17.1 million in payments received by his firm between 2012–2014 from a pro-Russia political party that controlled Ukraine’s government.